| Freethought Archives >> Charles Southwell >> | Apology for Atheism | (1846) |

 Bill Cooke, 'Charles

-NOTE: There are no known images of Southwell apart from a few rough sketches and cartoons.
-Any information about the existence of a portrait or photograph would be appreciated.
+NOTE: There are no known images of Southwell with the exception of few rough sketches and caricatures.
+Any information concerning the existence of a portrait or photograph would be appreciated.

 SOUTHWELL BIBLIOGRAPHY